najienka/ethereum_api/README.md

 * GET `/node/status`

-  Get the status of the server and the network/connection
+  Get the list of accounts in connected blockchain client

 * GET `/node/address/:address/balance`

-  Get the ether balance of an account
+  Get the ether balance of an account in wei

 * GET `/node/tx/:txhash`